 California Energy Coalition Pursues Federal Grant for Grid Enhancement

 A consortium of California energy agencies and companies has thrown its hat into the ring for a USD 2 billion federal grant with the ambitious “California Harnessing Advanced Reliable Enhancing Technologies for Transmission (CHARGE 2T)” project.
-The coalition, including the California Energy Commission (CEC), California Public Utilities Commission (CPUC), California Independent System Operator (CAISO), Pacific Gas and Company (PG&E), Southern California Edison (SCE), and the University of California, Berkeley Energy Institute at Haas, has submitted a grant application to the US Department of Energy's Grid Resilience and Innovation Partnerships (GRIP) Program.
+The coalition, including the California Energy Commission (CEC), California Public Utilities Commission (CPUC), California Independent System Operator (CAISO), Pacific Gas and Company (PG&E), Southern California Edison (SCE), and the University of California, Berkeley Energy Institute at Haas, has submitted a grant application to the 's Grid Resilience and Innovation Partnerships (GRIP) Program.

-CHARGE 2T aims to bolster the state-wide electric transmission capacity to accommodate a greater influx of sources and reduce renewable curtailment.
+CHARGE 2T aims to bolster the state-wide electric transmission capacity to accommodate a greater influx of renewable energy sources and reduce renewable curtailment.
 The project encompasses upgrading over 400 miles (643.7 km) of steel powerlines with advanced conductors containing carbon fiber and/or composite cores to enhance capacity.
 Additionally, the initiative prioritizes workforce development and improved energy education.

 The US Department of Energy's GRIP Program is overseeing a whopping USD 10.5 billion in grants dedicated to enhancing grid flexibility and fortifying the power system against escalating threats posed by extreme weather and climate change.